weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 const NEAR = 0.1
 const FAR = 10000
 ```

 What do these all mean??

 * **FOV**: Field of vision is the amount of the scene that is displayed on the screen calculated in degrees.
 * **Aspect**: Our aspect ratio should almost always be the `window.width / window.height` so that we do not squish objects when viewing on different devices.
 * **Near** and **Far**: These values affect the performance in determining what gets rendered.
 Objects farther from the camera than **far** won’t get rendered and objects closer than **near** will also not render.
-Highly recommend you **play around with these** to understand what is going on.
+We highly recommend that you **play around with these** to understand what is going on.
 Three.js has multiple cameras for different project applications.
-Thy range from the OrthographicCamera that is used for rendering 2d models to the [ArrayCamera](https://threejs.org/docs/#api/cameras/ArrayCamera) that’s used for Virtual Reality.
-We will be using the PerspectiveCamera as it is best-applied purpose are 3d models.
+They range from the [OrthographicCamera](https://threejs.org/docs/index.html#api/cameras/OrthographicCamera) that is used for rendering 2D models to the [ArrayCamera](https://threejs.org/docs/#api/cameras/ArrayCamera) that’s used for Virtual Reality.
+We will be using the [PerspectiveCamera](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera) as it is best applied to 3D models.

 Instantiate the camera: